segmentio/segment-docs/src/connections/destinations/catalog/actions-kameleoon/index.md

 [Kameleoon](https://www.kameleoon.com/en?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} is a versatile optimization, experimentation, and personalization platform.
 It is used to enhance website and mobile app experiences while enabling experimentation.

 This destination is maintained by Kameleoon.
-For any issues with the destination, [contact their Support team](mailto:support@kameleoon.com).
+For any issues with the destination, [contact the Kameleoon Support team](mailto:support@kameleoon.com).

 > success ""
 > This page is about the [Actions-framework](/docs/connections/destinations/actions/) Kameleoon Segment destination.
 There's also a page about the [non-Actions Kameleoon destination](/docs/connections/destinations/catalog/kameleoon/).
-Both of these destinations receives data from Segment.
+Both of these destinations receive data from Segment.

 {% include content/ajs-upgrade.md %}